-Dorm students are required to purchase either the 15 or 19 meal plan for fall and spring semesters.
+Residence hall students are required to purchase either the 15 or 19 meal plan for fall and spring semesters.
 Meal plans are available to all students.
 There are no meal plans available during summer semesters.

 Meals do not carry forward from week to week under either plan.
 Those who purchase the 15 meal plan can eat 15 of the 19 meals offered each week.
+The meal plan prices above are from the 2012-2013 academic year and are subject to change.